Zaddyp/YARD/README.md

 **Optional Nice-to-have Stories**
 * [x] Delete Account - Privacy
-   * Not the most efficient solution.
+   * I had to get the current user, query the posts for the current user, created a list of objects representing the posts, then deleted them individualy.
+NB: Not the most efficient solution.
 I plan on making it more effective by using an API that can bulk delete all posts assigned to a user id.
 * [x] beautifying the app for better UI/UX
 * [x] log out
 * [x] Google fonts for app font